 All visitors must wear a mask, or something else that covers their mouth and nose, while inside any of the rooms at the Maxim Gorki Theatre.
 Please wear it while entering before and exiting after performances, while in the foyer, and while using the toilets.

-As soon as you have taken your assigned seat, you may remove your face covering.
+Main Stage: As soon as you have taken your assigned seat, you may remove your face covering.
 The distance between the seats ensures that visitors* can always keep a minimum distance of 1.50 metres to other people.

 If you are unable to wear a face covering because of a health problem or disability, please bring the applicable medical certificate with you.
 We are also required to inform you that this increases the risk of infection for yourself and others.

 The box office also has individually wrapped surgical masks for sale.

 While you are at the theatre, please maintain a minimum distance of 1.5 metres between yourself and others.
 This regulation does not apply to families, couples and people who live in the same household.